RobMeyer/robmeyer.github.io/content/posts/0003-HugoProblems/index.md

 ```

 ## Polyfill.io
 At some point while diagnosing unrelated issues, I saw a console error about a 404 trying to request javascript from polyfill.io.
-It was trying to fetch es6 polyfills, which I was pretty sure I didn't need anymore -- made a mental note to follow that lead later, but first: I tried to go to polyfill.io and got a `Hmmm... can't reach that page [DNS_PROBE_FINISHED_NXDOMAIN]` error, then searched the web and, oh joy, the first search result was "Remove Polyfill.io code from your website immediately".
+It was trying to fetch es6 polyfills, which I was pretty sure I didn't need anymore -- made a mental note to follow that lead later, but first: I tried to go to polyfill.io and got a `Hmmm... can't reach that page [DNS_PROBE_FINISHED_NXDOMAIN]` error, then searched the web and, oh joy, the first search result was "Remove Polyfill.io code from your website immediately!"
+Apparently, the domain now has a potentially-untrustworthy owner, so there's risk of malicious js getting served up in the future.
+A good reminder to host your own script when possible and only embed third-party-hosted script from trustworthy and financially secure companies.

 I searched my repository and, lo and behold, there was a polyfill.io.
 I'm surprised GitHub never added a codescan and automatic alert about this one.
 Good news, Cloudflare mitigated this automatically for all sites hosted on their CDN, which appears to include GitHub Pages.